The Fighting Arts Academy Womens’ Team

 You will look great, feel great, make friends and learn some seriously valuable life-skills at the same time.

-At the same time, we recognise that there are some situations where women just want to train in an all women environment with a female coach… To ensure our sport is accessible to all we have recently introduced a “Women’s Only BJJ” classes
+At the same time, we recognise that there are some situations where women just want to train in an all women environment with a female coach…

-Our Women’s-Only BJJ class is taught by Coach Vava who is a brown belt under Grand Union BJJ and has been training for around a decade.
+Our Women-Only BJJ class is taught by Coach Vava who is a brown belt under Grand Union BJJ and has been training for around a decade.
 Vava stumbled across MMA classes at university while studying Law where she quickly discovered a preference for strangling new friends over punching them (despite a brief outing in a White Collar Boxing match in 2022).

 Vava has taken the opportunity to grow and compete both locally and in Europe.
 She was able to find a new love for the sport at the end of the pandemic, on receiving the chance to be assist black belt professor Flavia Masini teach at Grand Union, as well as teaching at the UCL BJJ society (both women’s and mixed classes).
 As a self-admitted nerd and klutz, Vava strongly believes that BJJ is a perfect sport to build your relationship with your strength, confidence and potential with just a little bit of persistence and the right people to support you.